Interacting resonant level coupled to a Luttinger liquid: Universality of thermodynamic properties: Numerical results

-A more detailed comparison is made in Fig.~\ref{fig:dl_nn_nnn}.
+A more detailed comparison is made in fig.~\ref{fig:dl_nn_nnn}.
 Here we show the full dependence of the level population on its energy.
-The population curves corresponding to different $\alpha_{\mathrm{FES}}$ values are presented, and on each such curve there are symbols of four types, denoting the numerical results on four different models: (a) A non-interacting lead with nonzero level-lead interaction; (b) A lead with nearest-neighbor interactions but zero level-lead term; (c) A system with both nonzero $U_{\mathrm{ll}}$ and nearest-neighbor interaction in the lead [which serves as a test to Eq.~(\ref{eqn:alpha_bethe}) and the subsequent discussion]; (d) A lead with next-nearest neighbor interactions (but vanishing $U_{\mathrm{ll}}$), used to show that our results apply even to non-integrable models (In this system $g$ was determined numerically).
-The parameters of the four models were chosen to give the same $\alpha_{\mathrm{FES}}$ value [i.e., in each case we have chosen arbitrarily the interactions in the lead in models (c) and (d), and determined by the above condition all the other interactions.
-The other parameters are the same as in Fig.~\ref{fig:clrmap}, except for the lead length, which is twice as large here].
-Again we can see that the population is universal, determined by $\alpha_{\mathrm{FES}}$ alone, and not by the parameters of a specific model.
+The population curves corresponding to different $\alpha_{\text{FES}}$ values are presented, and on each such curve there are symbols of four types, denoting the numerical results on four different models: (a) A non-interacting lead with nonzero level-lead interaction; (b) A lead with nearest-neighbor interactions but zero level-lead term; (c) A system with both nonzero $U_{\text{ll}}$ and nearest-neighbor interaction in the lead [which serves as a test to eq.~(\ref{eqn:alpha_bethe}) and the subsequent discussion]; (d) A lead with next-nearest-neighbor interactions of strength $V$ in addition to the nearset-neighbor interactions (but vanishing $U_{\text{ll}}$), i.e., with the term $V \sum_i \left( c_{i}^{\dagger} c_{i} -\frac{1}{2} \right) \left( c_{i+2}^{\dagger} c_{i+2} -\frac{1}{2} \right)$ added to eq.~(\ref{eqn:hlead_disc}).
+This is used to show that our results apply even to non-integrable models (in this system $g$ was determined numerically).
+The parameters of the four models were chosen to give the same $\alpha_{\text{FES}}$ value [i.e., in each case we have chosen arbitrarily the interactions in the lead in models (c) and (d), and determined by the above condition all the other interactions.
+The other parameters are the same as in fig.~\ref{fig:clrmap}, except for the lead length, which is twice as large here].
+Again we can see that the population is universal, determined by $\alpha_{\text{FES}}$ alone, and not by the parameters of a specific model.